hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 ### Anti Virus Software

+- note: viruses are also a type of software
 - scans computer for viruses
 - software used to prevent, detect and remove malicious software (called 'malware' for short)
 - can protect from: